brentongunning/voodoo.js/README.md

-voodoo
+Voodoo.js
 ======

+# Introduction

+Voodoo's folder structure

+  /config - Build settings
+  /samples - Examples
+  /src - Source code
+  /test - Unit tests
+  /tools - Build engine

+In addition, after building you will find the following new folders:

+  /build - Compiled source
+  /docs - Documentation
+  /drop - Zip file for public sharing

 # How to Build

 Voodoo currently builds only on Windows.
-It would be great if somebody ported the build engine to Unix and Python, but until then, all instructions below assume you have a windows machine.
+It would be great if someone ported the build engine to Unix and Python.

 ## Step 1: Install Python 2.7